 Core courses focus on the theoretical and functional keystones of the sports industry, such as communication, operations, accounting and financial management, and the legal environment.
 As such, core courses include Fundamentals of Financial and Managerial Accounting, Public Relations, International Marketing, Organizational Psychology, Management and Leadership, and Project Management.

-On successful completion of the core courses, master students will choose specialized courses to further develop key topics, aspects, or functions of the sports industry.
-This allows participants to relate certain theoretical aspects of the curriculum to real-world issues and better shape future career goals and directions.
+On successful completion of the core courses, you will choose specialized courses to further develop key topics, aspects, or functions of the sports industry.
+This allows you to relate certain theoretical aspects of the curriculum to real-world issues and better shape future career goals and directions.

 The Foundation Course, Practices of Conflict Management and Peacebuilding, Peace Education Theory and Practice, Gender and Human Trafficking, Sports Pedagogy and Coaching, International Organizations and NGOs, Sports Marketing, Sports International Governance and Organizations, Sport Project Management, Sports Olympism and Contemporary Issues, Principles of Sports Law, and Sports Events and Venue Management.